ultraio/docs-blockchain/docs/tutorials/uniq-factories/factory-management/how-to-perform-advanced-actions-with-uniqs-and-factories.md

 In the following example we will configure a purchase option to burn a single Uniq will to mint another one.
 This effectively swaps user's Uniq from one to another.
 The price will be set to 0 UOS so the only requirement is to have a Uniq from the specified factory.

+This effectively achieves a swap mechanism where you "swap" one Uniq which you have for another one from the same or different factory and, potentially, a different metadata.

 If you want to try and do the same you need to have a second factory or use the same one you already have.
 Note that if you reuse the same factory which does not have variants then it is effectively a useless operation as you will get a Uniq identical to the one you have burned.

 ![](./images/first-hand-purchase-price-in-Uniqs.png)